-This document was issued in July 2025 by AustralianSuper Pty Ltd ABN 94 006 457 987 AFSL 233788, Trustee of AustralianSuper ABN 65 714 394 898 and may contain general financial advice that does not take into account your personal objectives, financial situation or needs.
+This document was issued in February 2025 by AustralianSuper Pty Ltd ABN 94 006 457 987 AFSL 233788, Trustee of AustralianSuper ABN 65 714 394 898 and may contain general financial advice that does not take into account your personal objectives, financial situation or needs.
 Before making a decision about AustralianSuper, consider your financial requirements and read the Product Disclosure Statement, available at australiansuper.com/pds or by calling 1300 300 273.
 A Target Market Determination (TMD) is a document that outlines the target market a product has been designed for.
 Find the TMDs at australiansuper.com/tmd

-Reader's Digest Most Trusted Brands - Superannuation category winner for 13 years running 2013-2025, according to research conducted by independent research agency Catalyst Research.
+Reader's Digest Most Trusted Brands - Superannuation category winner for 12 years running 2013-2024, according to research conducted by independent research agency Catalyst Research.
 Awards and ratings are only one factor to be taken into account when choosing a super fund.
-AustralianSuper received the Canstar Outstanding Value Award - Superannuation in 2011-2025, and Outstanding Value Award - Account Based Pension in 2018-2024.
+AustralianSuper received the Canstar Outstanding Value Award - Superannuation in 2011-2024, and Outstanding Value Award - Account Based Pension in 2018-2023.
+Awards and ratings are only one factor to be taken into account when choosing a super fund.
+AustralianSuper Avard - Account Based Pension in 2018-2023.
 Awards and ratings are only one factor to be taken into account when choosing a super fund canstar.com.au/star-ratings-awards/superannuation